 The Sub-Fund promotes environmental characteristics and does not have a sustainable investment objective but it will invest to some extent in economic activities that contribute to an environmental objective.
-As such, the Sub-Fund is required to disclose information about the environmentally sustainable investments made.
+As such, the Sub-Fund is required to disclose information about the environmentally sustainable investments made in compliance with the Taxonomy Regulation.